 What's inside this article

-It had been a long, horrific four years since that summer day in Sarajevo, when a Bosnian Serb radical named Gavrilo Princip assassinated the archduke Franz Ferdinand, heir to the throne of the Austro-Hungarian Empire.
-Austria-Hungary retaliated by declaring war on Serbia, and like a dreadful set of dominos, all of Europe’s major powers invoked a series of interlocking treaties to declare war on one another.
+It had been a long, horrific four years since that summer day in Sarajevo, when a Bosnian Serb named Gavrilo Princip assassinated the archduke Franz Ferdinand, heir to the throne of the Austro-Hungarian Empire.
+Austria-Hungary retaliated by declaring war on Serbia, and like a set of dominoes, all of Europe’s major powers invoked a series of interlocking treaties to declare war on one another.
 Within a matter of weeks and for the first time in history, the whole world was at war.

 Four years of mud and blood and the first modern, mechanized war in history ground that optimistic zeitgeist into the dirt.
 It not only destroyed lives and lands, but also faith in the old world, its institutions and certainties, its morals and traditions.

 Not that that was entirely bad, all things considered.
-A plethora of social ills – imperialism, rigid class structures, child labour, marginalization of women and the poor, exploitation of colonial subjects, to name a handful – had been tarnishing the gilded veneer of the Belle Époque for decades and crying out for change.
+A plethora of social ills – imperialism, rigid class structures, child labour, marginalization of women and the poor, exploitation of colonial subjects, to name a handful – had been tarnishing the veneer of the Belle Époque for decades and crying out for change.

-Underneath it all, perhaps for the first time, public sentiment began to openly question the goodness – and even the existence – of a God who would permit horrors like the ones visited on that generation.
+Underneath it all, perhaps for the first time, public sentiment began to question the goodness – and even the existence – of a God who would permit horrors like the ones visited on that generation.

 Birth of the modern

-The roots of modernity as a broad cultural development run old and deep, back through the Enlightenment, the Reformation, the Renaissance, and well before that.
-But the specific modern brand of overt popular secularism can be traced, in very large part, to the aftermath of the First World War.
+The roots of modernity as a cultural development run old and deep, back through the Enlightenment, the Reformation, the Renaissance, and well before that.
+But the specific modern brand of popular secularism can be traced, in very large part, to the aftermath of the First World War.

 The upside of modernity

-Modernity’s basic tenets of intellectual inquiry, personal freedom, social reform and technological innovation were in fact rooted in a Scriptural view of the world – human beings made in God’s image, possessing equal value and dignity, plus a good creation worth exploring and harnessing for the benefit of all.
-Most of the modern advances in scientific knowledge and social justice had been set in motion generations before the war, driven by men and women of faith who were committed to those Scriptural truths.
+Modernity’s basic tenets of intellectual inquiry, personal freedom, social reform and technological innovation were in fact rooted in a scriptural view of the world – human beings made in God’s image, possessing equal value and dignity, plus a good creation worth exploring and harnessing for the benefit of all.
+Most of the modern advances in scientific knowledge and social justice had been set in motion generations before the war, driven by men and women of faith who were committed to those scriptural truths.

 But as with all good things, the fruits of modernity had the potential to be abused.
 The era’s technological progress – trains, planes, cars, electricity, radio, telephones, photography, modern medicine – had created a quantum leap in human thriving.
-But it also made possible a war marked by unimaginable carnage – people burned alive inside and out by gas attacks; men mowed down in the thousands by machine guns at the trenches; bodies of civilians (and entire villages) torn to shreds by colossal artillery shells.
+But it also made possible a war marked by unimaginable carnage – people burned alive inside and out by chemical attacks; men mowed down in the thousands by machine guns at the trenches; bodies of civilians (and entire villages) torn to shreds by colossal artillery shells.

 Lest we forget

 Styles may have changed many times in the years since the Great War, but the people and outlooks from those years all appear modern and familiar somehow, as if sharing cultural DNA with the present.
-By contrast, even the generation just before the war seems archaic and distant, its fashions and values and language belonging to old paintings and period dramas more than to the real world.
+By contrast, even the generation just before the war seems archaic and distant, its fashions, values and language belonging to old paintings and period dramas more than to the real world.